DIAMONDS FOOTBALL RESULTS - NBC SVG

-Yesterday afternoon, in the Acres Agri Diamonds Football Championship, Bruce Law Chambers Sparta FC thumped Brownstown United 8-2 at the Diamonds Playing Field.
+Deomaji Samuel netted six of the goals, with Najima Burgin scoring two and one each from Odale Cupid and Omar Cupid.

-Keeno Matthews and Romario Dennie netted two goals each, while there was a goal each by Baldwin Debique, Jamarl Sawyer, Romando Wright, and Arie Charles.
-Kadeem Duncan netted both goals for Brownstown United.
+In an earlier match, Owia United beat Mozambique 5-1.
+Ryan King netted two of the goals for Owia United with the other goals scored by Jaldini John, Christian Sutherland, and O’ Neil Williams.
+Ronaldo Charles scored the goal for Mozambique.

-This afternoon’s match will see All Stars of Chapmans taking on Top Strikers of Biabou at 4:30, also at the Diamonds Playing Field.
+This afternoon at 4:30, Union Combined will meet Bruce Law Chambers Sparta FC at the Diamonds Playing Field.

 Advertisement